dfinity/examples/motoko/invoice-canister/README.md

 Make sure you have followed the DFX installation instructions from https://smartcontracts.org.

+This project uses the `dfx nns` command to install a local ICP ledger so verify your `networks.json` is configured accordingly.

-Run the `install-local.sh` script to install the ICP ledger and and the invoice canister on your device.
+Run `node install-local.mjs` which uses the `zx` library to run a Javascript based bash script to install the ICP ledger and and the invoice canister on your device.
 You can make calls using the `dfx` sdk, or you can see test cases running through the flows under the `test` directory.

 ## Testing